Fraternity and Sorority Life Educational Programming

 • Participants learn what rape culture is, how to recognize it in our everyday interactions, and how to actively dismantle it.

-Alcohol & U
+Alcohol and U

 Additional Educational Opportunities